venkatraj/js-notes/Part 1/02. Fundamentals/07. operators/operators.md

 `operator, operand, unary, binary`

 `An operator` - is a symbol that performs mathematical operations.
-We are familiar with this by our school mathamatics.
+We are familiar with this by our school mathematics.

-* `+` does addtion
+* `+` does addition
 * `-` does subtraction
 * `*` does multiplication
 * `/` does division